backdrop-contrib/coder_upgrade/scripts/coder_format/tests/README.txt

 Code Format unit tests

-These files are implementations for the SimpleTest Drupal module.
+These files are implementations for the SimpleTest Backdrop module.
 There is a bit of custom code here to make things go as smoothly as possible, and a little bit of necessary setup.
 Here's what you'll need: